Chapter 3: Life at the Sandhills

 Keeping food with no refrigeration was a big problem so Mabel quickly became proficient at canning.
 She stored a wide variety of canned fruits on shelves in the root cellar as the underground area didn’t freeze in winter and remained cool in summer.
 She sterilized the jars in an enamel canning-kettle heated by a blazing cook stove.
 Canning meant hours of bending over a sink of hot water on a hot day, peeling hot fruit to be boiled on a hot stove.
 Remnants of fruit were stirred into jam.
 For kids who helped, this was much more fun than canning, as there was a sweet sugary pot to lick afterward.
 Mabel canned quart containers of rhubarb as this was Dad Cline’s favorite fruit.
 Sometimes he opened a jar and ate the entire jar himself.
 Emery also liked what was called “apple pie”, a piece of bread on a plate covered with a generous helping of applesauce.
 This “apple pie” remained a family staple for many years.

 Mable acquired a pressure cooker and preserved meat from the pigs and steers that also were butchered on the farm.
 Storage for items needing a dry atmosphere was in the attic.
 Here, hams were hung, homemade lye soap was cured, and the 100-pound sacks of sugar and flour stored.
 In the heat of summer, the attic became unbearably hot and walking there was precarious because only half of the attic floor had flooring boards so in much of the attic one had to step from one 2 x 4 to another.
-Even though, the little children would sometimes creep up the stairs to sample the sugar.
+Occasionally little children would creep up the stairs to sample the sugar.
 But hard as they tried to deceive her, Mabel always spotted the telltale sticky fingers.

 Mabel made a little spending money by marketing eggs and cream.
 Eggs were stored in the root cellar until a completed crate of 24 dozen was ready to take to town.
 The cream was separated from the raw milk and sold in one-gallon containers.
 A Spokane creamery would pick up the filled cream can and drop off an empty one.